Here I try to do justice to an offering from Tankograd that is not the usual fair. KV Soviet Heavy Tanks

 KV Further Reading

 Despite Tankograd being a German publisher all the text within the title is provided in English, with the font being of a reasonable size and clarity for me to be able to read with my old eyes!!
-A review of this title, is hard to write as you need to keep in short enough for people to be interested, while still trying to do justice for what is on offer.
-The title itself is intended for people with a specific interest in this vehicle, but it is also a gold mine for the modeller generally who wishes to do a KV tank model justice.
+A review of this title, is hard to write as you need to keep it short enough for people to be interested, while still trying to do justice for what is on offer.
+The title itself is intended for people with a specific interest in this vehicle, and it is also a gold mine for the modeller generally who wishes to do a KV tank model justice.
 The contents cover the usual subjects of wheel types, track linkages and armour thickness.
 The wheels are also shown in detail on the vehicle itself and you are even given an introduction on how the tools are used to remove and add wheels to the vehicle, which will be a blessing for anyone considering a diorama in that vain.
 Moving on, every area of this vehicle right down to storage boxes is covered in great detail to specific vehicle types.
 There are some very nice interior shots of KV tanks that I have never seen before, and the details provided are easy to understand and are well presented.

 The area where viewing ports are shown on the turret of various vehicles as you work your way through the title.
 Covers details of these items that I had never picked up previously.
-When it comes to completed tanks, one of the issues that has been encountered is that images tend to be from the perspective of a person stood near the vehicle and Tankograd has done an exceptional job of finding images of the tops of the turret which in the case of the KV II is a remarkable inclusion as the KV II was truly huge.
+When it comes to completed tanks, one of the issues that has been encountered is that images tend to be from the perspective of a person stood near the vehicle and Tankograd has done an exceptional job of finding images of the tops of the turret which in the case of the KV 2 is a remarkable inclusion as the KV 2 was truly huge.
 I am sure that you will not be surprised to learn that the period photographic images provided are a mixture of factory shots, disabled vehicles and heavily damaged vehicles.
-One image of a KV II which is heavily destroyed shows the fate of many KV II Tanks where they were basically used as a roadblock, which while secure in the knowledge that they were safe from most aspects on the ground - they made great targets for German dive bombers which the armour was not up to protecting the vehicle against.
+One image of a KV 2 which is heavily destroyed shows the fate of many KV II Tanks where they were basically used as a roadblock, which while secure in the knowledge that they were safe from most aspects on the ground - they made great targets for German dive bombers which the armour was not up to protecting the vehicle against.
 Another aspect that is clearly shown in this title is the welding utilised in the construction, which is of a very high quality unlike the T34 tanks where a “That will do and is good enough” attitude tended to be the norm.
 The photographic quality of the images in this title are for the most part excellent, but you also need to consider that in the odd cases where they are not pinpoint sharp that options were limited as to what was available.
 Having worked my way through this title, I highly commend Tankograd for the images included, as some of them could have been taken yesterday even though they are black and white.
 Another very nice aspect of this title is that Tankograd has provided exceptionally well written captions for each of the pictures and in some cases series of pictures.
 An inclusion within this title that modellers will find particularly pleasing is 3D Oblique images for the various tanks are included alongside 1/35th scale drawings by Felipe Rodna (adapted by J Vollert).
 It is not made clear what these modifications are, and is the only aspect of the title where I feel to have been left guessing.
 These scale drawings offer the modeller a chance to compare model parts to the scale drawings to check for accuracy.
-Another beauty of this title for the modeller, is that I myself purchased all of the KV series of models released by Trumpeter, and to give you an idea about how long ago this was they cast about £10 each - and that was the shop price and I believed that this covered most of the vehicles that were in use by the Soviets during WWII.
+Another beauty of this title for the modeller, is that I myself purchased all of the KV series of models released by Trumpeter, and to give you an idea about how long ago this was they cost about £10 each - and that was the shop price and I believed that this covered most of the vehicles that were in use by the Soviets during WWII.
 However, this title makes it very clear that there are a number of alterations that could be made to filling gaps in my line up.

 The section showing the KV tanks in colour photography are a mixture of period, and display vehicles.
 I was particularly interested in the period colour photographs as I cannot recall having seen any previously and so they hold great appeal to me personally.
 Another aspect covered in the book is why so many tanks have no insignia on them and that is because all details as regards unit and country marking were ordered removed which would explain why some models are described as unknown.
 Towards the end of the title a good number of side profile colourised drawings are included which will make the Finnish options a very colourful prospect.
 Something that I had not learnt until this title, is the KV tank that is sometimes on display at Bovington Tank Museum is that it is the most accurate surviving KV tank today.
 It’s condition is by far the best and externally the finish is as provided with the only exception being the clipped corners of the driver’s armoured plate, which is a non-series production detail seen on the vehicle.
 I will close the review section by thanking Tankograd for listing further reading on the KV tank and they have listed books that have NOT been published by themselves which is something I appreciate.
 However, as a modeller I will be very surprised to find any book on the tank that is in publication that is not covered in this title.